BillDietrich/linkcheckerhtml/README.md

 THIS PROJECT ISN'T WORKING YET !!!

 ## Functionality
 Check for broken links in anchor-href, link-href, img-src, and script-src tags in HTML documents.
-It checks broken links by trying to resolve HTTP and HTTPS links, and relative links (../folder/file.html) by checking if the file exist on the local file system.
+It checks broken links by trying to access HTTP and HTTPS links, and relative links (../folder/file.html) by checking if the file exists on the local file system.

 Also checks for badly-formatted mailto links.

 ### Settings
 * linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.
-* linkcheckerhtml.reportNonHandledSchemes: Report (as Information) links with URI schemes not checked by the checker, such as FTP and Telnet.
+* linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet.
-* linkcheckerhtml.reportRedirectAsError: Report (as Error) links that get redirected.
+* linkcheckerhtml.reportRedirect: Report links that get redirected.

 ### Limitations
 * "href" or "src" has to be first attribute in the tag.